jimzhong/oauth-server/README.md

 If the user gives permission to this app, the authorization endpoint will redirect the user to `REDIRECT_URI?code=CODE&state=STATE`.
 The `REDIRECT_URI` is the redirect URI registered for that app in the database.

 If anything goes wrong, the user agent will be redirected to `REDIRECT_URI?error=ERRORMSG`.
-The possible values of `error` includes:
+The possible values of `error` is defined in the RFC, common values are:

 Value | Description
 -----| -------------